 The air pressure content connects naturally to the exoplanet unit at a curriculum level: habitability of exoplanets depends partly on atmospheric pressure.
 In the Fremde Welten article, atmospheric pressure is listed as one of the factors that determine whether a detected exoplanet could support life — an explicit cross-link between the two units.

 The astro-lab@home post describes how the broader astro-lab programme — including this experiment — was adapted for home use during the pandemic.
-The air pressure experiment is among the more challenging to replicate at home, but the low-budget vacuum cleaner variant makes a version of it possible.
+The air-pressure experiment is among the more challenging to replicate at home; the safe remote adaptation is to analyse a supervised live demonstration or a recorded trace, not to improvise a vacuum chamber.

 The design-build-test structure of this experiment also ended up at the centre of a methodological argument during my thesis work.
 The short version: everyone told me to use grounded theory instead of design thinking as the research framework, and they were right to do so.
 That story is in a separate post.